GustavEikaas/easy-dotnet.nvim/README.md

     -- Shows the default startup project and its launch profile (if any), -- pushed by the server whenever it changes. lualine_x = { dotnet.lualine.active_project },
+    -- Shows the active build configuration (e.g. "Release"), pushed by the server.
+    -- Empty when the workspace has no solution. lualine_y = { dotnet.lualine.build_configuration },
     -- ...
   },
 }